Leiodon dapsilis

-Chelonodon dapsilis, known as the plentiful toby, is a species of pufferfish in the family Tetraodontidae.
+Leiodon dapsilis, known as the plentiful toby, is a species of pufferfish in the family Tetraodontidae.
 It is native to the Western Pacific, where it is endemic to Australia.
 It is a tropical fish found in both marine and brackish environments, being known from coastal estuaries, mangrove swamps, and sandy areas in marine waters.
 The species is reported to be oviparous.
-ITIS lists this species as a member of the genus Leiodon, although WoRMS and FishBase both include it within Chelonodon.
+ITIS lists this species as a member of the genus Chelonodon, although WoRMS and FishBase both include it within Leiodon.
 It was first described by Gilbert Whitley in 1943, from a specimen collected from the Fitzroy River, in Queensland.